mecid/mecid.github.io/_posts/2019-11-19-you-have-to-change-mindset-to-use-swiftui.md

 *SwiftUI* is a declarative framework for building User Interfaces on Apple platforms.
 The keyword here is declarative.
 Declarative means that you need to declare what you want to achieve, and the framework takes care of it.
 Framework knows the best way to render the User Interface.

+> `UI = f(state)`

 The User Interface in *SwiftUI* is a function of its state.
-It means whenever the view's state changes, it recomputes its body property and generates a new view.
+It means whenever the view's state changes, it recomputes its **body property** and generates a new view.
 Let's take a look at a quick sample.

 ```swift
 struct ContentView: View {